 Mount Olympus is the tallest mountain in Greece, and it's a popular tourist attraction.
 It’s also the home of ancient Greece’s 12 Olympian gods and the Throne of Zeus.
 Zeus was the leader of all gods and goddesses.
 From his throne on Mount Olympus, he is said to have shot out lightning and thunder, an expression of his wrath.
 The peak was also Greece’s first national park and is a biosphere reserve known for its plant life.

 Mount Olympus is on the border of Macedonia and Thessaly.
 Zeus is one of the key gods to know in the Greek pantheon.
-Here is a quick introduction to the King of the Gods.

 Who Was Zeus?

 The Temple of Olympian Zeus in Athens is the easiest of his temples to visit.
 You can also visit the peak of Mount Olympus.
-There is also Dodona in northwestern Greece and the temple of Zeus Hypsistos (the "Most High" or "Highest") in the archaeological site of Dion at the foothills of Mount Olympus.
+There is also Dodona in northwestern Greece and the temple of Zeus Hypsistos (the "most high" or "highest") in the archaeological site of Dion at the foothills of Mount Olympus.

-Zeus' birthplace: Zeus is most commonly believed to have been born in a cave on Mount Ida on the island of Crete, where he took ashore Europa at the beach of Matala.
+Zeus is most commonly believed to have been born in a cave on Mount Ida on the island of Crete, where he took ashore Europa at the beach of Matala.
 The Cave of Psychro, or Diktaean Cave, above the Lassithi Plain, is also said to be his birthplace.
 His mother is Rhea and his father is Kronos.

 Things got off to a rocky start as Kronos, fearful of being usurped, kept eating Rhea's children.
 Finally, she got wise after giving birth to Zeus and substituted a swaddled rock for her husband's snack.
 Zeus conquered his father and freed his siblings, who were still living in Kronos' stomach.

 On a more serious side, he is a creator god who is sometimes considered to be too friendly to humankind by his peers.

-The "Clash of the Titans" movie associates Zeus with The Kraken, but the non-Greek Kraken is not part of the traditional mythology of Zeus.
+The movie "Clash of the Titans" associates Zeus with The Kraken, but the non-Greek Kraken is not part of the traditional mythology of Zeus.